asLody/VirtualApp/README.md

 **The updating contents of commercial version code from December 13, 2018 to May 17, 2019**

-204、Fix install of Huolala<br/>
+204. Fix install of Huolala<br/>
-203、Fix check logic for 64bit apk<br/>
+203. Fix check logic for 64bit apk<br/>
-202、Support NetworkSecurityConfig<br/>
+202. Support NetworkSecurityConfig<br/>
-201、Rewrite Component State Manager<br/>
+201. Rewrite Component State Manager<br/>
-200、Optimaize compatibility of MIUI/EMUI ContentProvider<br/>
+200. Optimaize compatibility of MIUI/EMUI ContentProvider<br/>
-199、Fix StorageStats Hook<br/>
+199. Fix StorageStats Hook<br/>
-198、Fix login of Kuaishou<br/>
+198. Fix login of Kuaishou<br/>
-197、Fix support for some plugin frameworks(Small, Atlas)<br/>
+197. Fix support for some plugin frameworks(Small, Atlas)<br/>
-196、Fix login of Facebook<br/>
+196. Fix login of Facebook<br/>
-195、Fix so load error of some app download from Google Play(COC)<br/>
+195. Fix so load error of some app download from Google Play(COC)<br/>
-194、Fix suppport for split apk<br/>
+194. Fix suppport for split apk<br/>
-193、Fix crash of Youtube<br/>
+193. Fix crash of Youtube<br/>
-192、Fix crash of Youku<br/>
+192. Fix crash of Youku<br/>
-191、Fix conflict of broadcast namespace<br/>
+191. Fix conflict of broadcast namespace<br/>
-190、Add a new policy to bypass Hidden Policy API above Android P<br/>
+190. Add a new policy to bypass Hidden Policy API above Android P<br/>
-189、Pre support for Android Q(beta1)<br/>
+189. Pre support for Android Q(beta1)<br/>
-188、Fix access to SD Card in some huawei devices<br/>
+188. Fix access to SD Card in some huawei devices<br/>
-187、Fix some launch process failure<br/>
+187. Fix some launch process failure<br/>
-186、Fix get native symbol failure in some 4.4 devices<br/>
+186. Fix get native symbol failure in some 4.4 devices<br/>
-185、Fix got package name failure by WebView in some devices<br/>
+185. Fix got package name failure by WebView in some devices<br/>
-184、Fix detail of service<br/>
+184. Fix detail of service<br/>
-183、Optimize launch speed<br/>
+183. Optimize launch speed<br/>

 The updating contents of commercial version code from January 1, 2018 to December 13, 2018.